getzola/zola/docs/content/themes/zplit/index.md

 # Zplit

-Zplit is a single page, centrally-divided layout for a professional online presence with a big image or video left with alongside content.
-It is a port of [Split](//onepagelove.com/split) by [One Page Love](//onepagelove.com) for [Zola](https://www.getzola.org/).
+Zplit is a single-page, centrally-divided layout designed for a professional online presence.
+It features a large image or video on the left, accompanied by content on the right.
+Zplit is a port of [Split](//onepagelove.com/split) by [One Page Love](//onepagelove.com) for [Zola](https://www.getzola.org/).

 ![Zola Zplit Theme screenshot](screenshot.png)